-In industrial industries, container shipments are the most common way to transport metal parts and equipment overseas as it’s the cheapest option, but also the slowest.
-During these prolonged transit times across the world, shipping containers are subject to harsh environment variations such as temperature, and relative humidity.
+In industrial industries, container shipments are the most common way to transport metal parts and equipment overseas as it’s the cheapest option but also the slowest.
+During these prolonged transit times worldwide, shipping containers are subject to extreme environmental variations such as temperature and relative humidity.
 With these variations, condensation forms along the inner walls of the shipment containers.
-This condensation (or commonly known as container rain) will then drip from the walls and ceiling of the container onto the packages inside of the container.
-If the metal parts are poorly packaged the humidity can enter the packaging and accelerate corrosion.
+This condensation (commonly known as container rain) will drip from the walls and ceiling onto the packages inside of the container.
+In addition, if the metal parts are poorly packaged, the humidity can enter the packaging and accelerate corrosion.

-Typically, logistic companies will hang large desiccants inside of the container to absorb the condensation built up during transit.
-While the desiccants do help with absorbing the container rain inside of the container, they do not actively protect the metal parts inside of the shipment from corrosion.
-Once a desiccant reaches its maximum life it will no longer absorb condensation and will begin to release moisture back into the container, and even worse begin to drip onto the parts.
-With the current pandemic affecting industries around the world, container shipments are taking longer than ever before to reach their destination and frequently left in port for weeks before they’re even loaded onto the cargo ships.
-So, the desiccants are reaching their maximum capacity more frequently and faster than ever, as they are subjected to saltwater, and moisture while waiting at port.
+Typically, logistic companies hang large desiccants inside the container to absorb the condensation built up during transit.
+While the desiccants help absorb the container rain inside, they do not actively protect the metal parts inside of the shipment from corrosion.
+Once a desiccant reaches its maximum life, it will no longer absorb condensation.
+Instead, it will release moisture back into the container and, even worse, drip onto the parts.
+With the current pandemic affecting industries worldwide, container shipments take longer than ever before to reach their destination.
+They are frequently left in the port for weeks before they’re even loaded onto the cargo ships.
+So, the desiccants are reaching their maximum capacity more frequently and faster than ever, as they are subjected to salt water and moisture while waiting at the port.
 With the main benefit of container shipments being the cost savings, companies quickly learn these savings can evaporate when their parts arrive at their destination rusted and useless.

-With the use of Zerust® Vapor Corrosion Inhibitors (VCI) products, companies no longer have to rely on desiccants to absorb the moisture in the containers, as the compounds of Zerust® VCIs release into the container airspace and actively prevent corrosion by forming strong bonds with the metal surfaces of the parts stored in the container promoting and maintaining the natural and healthy passive oxide layer on the metal.
-The VCI layer that forms is invisible, dry, and does not affect the physical properties or functionality of the metal in any way, allowing the metals to be painted, treated, and/or used straight out of the Zerust® package without further cleaning.
+With the use of ZERUST® Vapor Corrosion Inhibitors (VCI) products, companies no longer have to rely on desiccants to absorb the moisture in the containers, as the compounds of ZERUST® VCIs release into the container airspace and actively prevent corrosion by forming strong bonds with the metal surfaces of the parts stored in the container promoting and maintaining the natural and healthy passive oxide layer on the metal.
+In addition, the VCI layer that forms is invisible, dry, and does not affect the physical properties or functionality of the metal in any way, allowing the metals to be painted, treated, and/or used straight out of the ZERUST® package without further cleaning.